0931 Manager III - HR Merit Division Manager

 In addition to a competitive salary, the City and County of San Francisco offers flexible benefit plans with pre-tax elections which include: medical and dental insurance; retirement plan; deferred compensation plan; Social Security; long-term disability plan; life insurance; management training program; eleven (11) paid holidays annually; five (5) floating holidays; depending on years of service, ten (10), fifteen (15), or twenty (20) vacation days annually; and may earn up to 100 hours paid administrative leave annually.

-2. Five (5) years of verifiable professional experience developing various types of selection procedures used to hire or promote employees, of which three (3) years must include verifiable experience supervising professional-level staff engaged in the recruitment of job applicants, the conducting of job analyses, and the development and administration of various examination procedures.
+- Five (5) years of verifiable professional experience in the personnel areas of Recruitment/Announcements, Test Development/Administration and/or Human Resources Operations, of which three (3) years must include verifiable experience supervising professional-level staff engaged in one or more of these same personnel areas.
 One (1) year of experience is equivalent to 2,000 hours worked.

-Experience Substitution: Possession of a Master’s degree in Personnel Administration, Human Resources Management, or Industrial-Organizational Psychology may be substituted for one (1) year of the required non-supervisory experience.
+Experience Substitution: Possession of a Master’s Degree in Personnel Administration, Human Resources Management, Industrial-Organizational Psychology or closely related field may be substituted for one (1) year of the required non-supervisory experience.

 - Educational background in Industrial-Organizational Psychology or Human Resources.

 - Strong written and verbal communication skills, and experience in facilitation and presentations to large groups and a variety of audiences.